Toward Fast and Provably Accurate Near-field Ptychographic Phase Retrieval: Introduction

 \section{Introduction}

 The task of recovering a complex signal $\mathbf{x}\in\mathbb{C}^d$ from phaseless magnitude measurements is called the \textit{phase retrieval problem}.
 These types of problems appear in many applications such as optics \cite{antonello2015modal,walther1963question} and x-ray crystallography \cite{buhler2005symmetric,liu2012phase}.
-Here, we are interested in phase retrieval problems arising from ptychography \cite{R2008ptychography}, an imaging technique involving a sample illuminated by a coherent and often localized probe of illumination.
+Here, we are interested in phase retrieval problems arising from (Fourier) ptychography \cite{R2008ptychography,zheng2016fourier}.
+Ptychography is an imaging technique involving a sample illuminated by a coherent and often localized probe of illumination.
 When the probe interacts with the sample, light is diffracted and a diffraction pattern is detected.
 The probe, or the sample, is then shifted laterally in space to illuminate a new area of the sample while ensuring there is sufficient overlap between each neighboring shift.
 The intensity of the diffraction pattern detected at position $\ell$ resulting from the $k^{\rm th}$ shift of the probe along the sample takes the general form of

-where ${\bf x} \in \mathbb{C}^d$ is the sample being imaged, ${\bf m} \in \mathbb{C}^d$ is a mask which represents the probe's incident illumination on (a portion of) the sample, $\circ$ denotes the Hadamard (pointwise) product, $S_k$ is a shift operator, and $D: \mathbb{C}^d \rightarrow \mathbb{C}^d$ is a function that describes the diffraction of the probe radiation from the sample to the plane of the detector after possibly passing though, e.g, a lens.
+where ${\bf x} \in \mathbb{C}^d$ is the sample being imaged, ${\bf m} \in \mathbb{C}^d$ is a mask which represents the probe's incident illumination on (a portion of) the sample, $\circ$ denotes the Hadamard (pointwise) product, $S_k$ is a shift operator, and $D: \mathbb{C}^d \rightarrow \mathbb{C}^d$ is a function that describes the diffraction of the probe radiation from the sample to the plane of the detector after possibly passing through, e.g, a lens.
+Similarly, Fourier ptychography ultimately results in the same type of measurements as in \eqref{equ:GeneralModel} except with ${\bf m}$ and ${\bf x}$ replaced by $\widehat{\bf m}$ and $\widehat{\bf x}$, respectively (see, e.g., \cite{zheng2021concept}).